hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

 ```

 <br>
-After comply and execute, the test folder is created as root.
+After complilation and execution, the test folder is created as root.
 <br>

 ![root](/img/EternalRed/toroot.png)